Click for IDC 100 Photos for Print or Download

 For youth off-road meet rules and regulations refer to the current AMA Competition Rulebook and then this page of BRR Youth Supplemental Rules.

-1. Online Pre-Entry Only must be completed by May 31st.
+1. Online Pre-Entry Only must be completed by May 28th.
+Onsite entries are at 8am on the day of the event at the same location.

 2. Proof of AMA Membership is required.
 Bring your AMA Card or copy from the AMA website.
 Without it, you will not race!

-3. ALL MINORS must have both parents at registration to sign the AMA Minor Release form.
+3. To compete in a youth meet, an AMA member must be no younger than 4 and no older than 16.
+The referee or clerk of course may ask to see any rider’s proof of age.
+Proof of age must be available at all meets or the rider is subject to disqualification.
+ALL MINORS must have both parents at registration to sign the AMA Minor Release form.
 Save time at every race by completing an Annual Minor Release.
 It also allows the minor to race if only one parent is onsite.

 4. Only Idaho OHV and Idaho Non-Resident OHV Stickers will be accepted.
 We do not have them at the race, you must buy them in advance.
 If you buy the sticker online it will take about 2 weeks to arrive.
 To locate an Idaho vendor near you and buy in person go to https://parksandrecreation.idaho.gov/activities/atv-motorbike/